4.1 Global Internet

 When dividing a domain into areas, the network administrator makes a tradeoff between scalability and optimality of routing.
 The use of areas forces all packets traveling from one area to another to go via the backbone area, even if a shorter path might have been available.
 For example, even if R4 and R5 were directly connected, packets would not flow between them because they are in different nonbackbone areas.
 It turns out that the need for scalability is often more important than the need to use the absolute shortest path.

 This illustrates an important principle in network design.
 There is frequently a trade-off between scalability and some sort of optimality.
 When hierarchy is introduced, information is hidden from some nodes in the network, hindering their ability to make perfect decisions.
-However, information hiding is essential to scalability, since it saves all nodes from having global knowledge.
+However, information hiding is essential to scaling a solution, since it saves all nodes from having global knowledge.
 It is invariably true in large networks that scalability is a more pressing design goal than selecting the optimal route.
+[Next]

 Finally, we note that there is a trick by which network administrators can more flexibly decide which routers go in area 0.
 This trick uses the idea of a virtual link between routers.
 Such a virtual link is obtained by configuring a router that is not directly connected to area 0 to exchange backbone routing information with a router that is.
 For example, a virtual link could be configured from R8 to R1, thus making R8 part of the backbone.
 R8 would now participate in link-state advertisement flooding with the other routers in area 0.
 The cost of the virtual link from R8 to R1 is determined by the exchange of routing information that takes place in area 1.
 This technique can help to improve the optimality of routing.